natgo/wt-wiki-scraper/wikitext-transpiled/ground/M18%20GMC%20(China).md

 {{tankMobility|abMinHp=620|rbMinHp=354}}

-Though the previous section on armour may imply poor survivability, the {{PAGENAME}}'s shining trait will be in its mobility.
-It produces enough engine horsepower to become a speed demon on the battlefield, quickly traversing through rough terrain to get to advantageous positions to ambush enemies that are just starting to get to the fight.
+Though the previous section on armour may imply poor survivability, the {{PAGENAME}}'s shining trait is in its mobility.
+It produces enough engine horsepower to esaily speed around on the battlefield, quickly traversing through rough terrain to get to advantageous positions and ambush enemies that are just starting to get in the fight.

-The vehicle displays great mobility when driving forwards and backwards, and so it can perform quick exits from a compromised position.
+The vehicle displays great mobility when driving forwards and backwards, allowing it to perform quick exits from a dangerous position.

 === Modifications and economy ===
 {{Specs-Economy}}